 These are “real” teaching jobs, but they’ll allow you to save money while working and experiencing a foreign culture.

 Fun fact: Travel writer Rolf Potts, author of Vagabonding, began his career as an English teacher in Korea.

 Teaching English is not for everyone, but if you enjoy the challenge of getting others excited in the classroom, this is the perfect travel gig for you.

 You may be expected to manage a room of noisy kids…or you may find tutoring gigs.

 Even if you have no teaching experience, you can still probably find work.
 Getting your TESOL/TEFL certification helps bring credibility and gives you an edge over other travelers.
 Just have a look at some of the available teaching jobs in other countries.

-You can even take the short certification course online, which opens up your options later once you are on the road.
+You can even take the short TEFL certification course online — doing so opens up your options later once you are on the road and increases the chance you’ll score a gig.
 You will probably never make it rich by teaching English, but it can extend your travels infinitely!
+Ask Rolf Potts.

 You can decide to volunteer your time just to live somewhere warm and beautiful with a new culture, or you can take a paying job.
 Either way, by living and working in a country, you will gain an insight into the life and culture that most travelers never get to see.
 Traveling through a place is one thing, but actually stopping and living/working gives a much deeper understanding.

 Teaching English is without a doubt the surest way to get funds while on the road.
 Even if you do not intend to make teaching a career, the leadership experience looks great on future resumes.
 Not only that, but the personal experiences you gain by teaching and interacting with locals will last a lifetime.